 (2) [Office of Health Care Quality]OHCQ of the Department;

-(3) Department of Aging or the local area agency on aging; or
+(3) Department of Aging or the local area agency on aging; and

 (4) Department of Human Resources or Adult Protective Services.

 C. The agency that investigates the abuse of a resident's funds shall send a report to any other agency listed under §B of this regulation that participates in the licensure or subsidizes the care of the resident.
 Any agency may make a referral to the State's Attorney's Office, or to the Medicaid Fraud Control Unit of the Criminal Division of the Office of the Attorney General, if appropriate.